 Most of you (if not all of you) will be amazed.
 It will look like Dr. Jeckle and Mr. Hyde… One will be very close to on plane (without golf ball), the other will look like (as many of our students say) – “chaos”.

 The reason is you have made the golf ball a “Trigger”.
-Meaning your have taught yourself to react to the ball in a certain way.
+Meaning you have taught yourself to react to the ball in a certain way.

 If you question this – let me give you a couple other triggers you do every day.

 2. Riding a Bike – Get on a bike – standing position (still) and start pedaling.
 You will push the pedal to start with either your right or left leg to start.
-Right handers typically with the right leg, left handers typically with left leg….
-Try pushing with the other to start – very difficult.
+Right-handers typically with the right leg, left-handers typically with left leg….
+Try pushing the other to start – very difficult.
 In fact, bicycle repair shops can tell you if you are right or left handed/footed by which side of the sprocket and pedal are warn/bent… by which side of the bike gets the most force…. (mine is always right..).
 Trigger – riding/starting a bike.

 Why is this?
 Are we creatures of habit?
 Is there hope for us to change if we don’t like our current habits from the triggers?
 ABSOLUTELY.